Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

 Your psychic mind grows and so do your ability to use it.
-You gain the following benefits:

 * You learn the catapult, see invisibility and blink spell.
 You can cast each of these spells once, before you must finish a long rest.
 You don't need any components to cast these spells.
 Intelligence is your spellcasting modifier for all of these spells.